kweem/simulation/README.md

 - Clean code + object oriented principles?
 - Test driven approach?
 - Does the candidate pick up feedback from the interviewer and put it into practice?
 - Is the candidate not afraid to speak up during the technical interview?
+Are the soft skills ok?

 ---